eenewbsauce/my-resume/README.md

 **JustSift (Quicken Loans), Detroit, MI**

 * Built out a highly scalable SaaS-based directory application called Sift
-* Sift consists of a mobile-ready Angular JS front-end which is served via CloudFront CDN (AWS).
+* Sift consists of a mobile-ready Angular JS front-end which is served via CloudFront CDN (AWS)
 * The API is OAuth2 authenticated, featuring a full-text search implemented in Elasticsearch, built on Node.js/Express and is multi-tenant ready at its core
 * The Angular JS app is built using cutting edge tools like Browserify, Gulp and Babel
 * The entire app (front and back end) is written modularly using ES6